 In the Donor Register you can choose to be a donor or not.

 Or you can nominate someone else to make the decision.

-For example, your partner, family or a good friend.
+For example, your partner, family or a your close friend.

-At www.donorregister.nl your choice can be registered, viewed or updated.
+At www.donorregister.nl your choice can be registered, viewed or updated at any time.

 Did you already register your choice?

 In that case no further action is required.